Redskull-127/spotify-api-js/README.md

 # Spotify API Wrapper for Node.js/Bun.js

-This Node module provides a wrapper for the Spotify API, allowing developers to easily access information about a user's currently playing song and recently played tracks.
+This module (created using bun.js) provides a wrapper for the Spotify API, allowing developers to easily access information about a user's currently playing song and recently played tracks.

 ## Installation